WCSCourses/ViralBioinfAsia2022/Modules/SARS-CoV-2.md

 ls
 ```

-We are not ready to use SPEAR
+We are not ready to use SPEAR.
 We can now run SPEAR on all the ```.fa``` files in the current directory using this command:

 ```
 spear consensus --pangolin=none Scotland_CAMC-14DE972_2021.fa spear_camc